FathiFathallah/Data-Structures-and-Algorithms-Specialization-UC_San_Diego-HSE-repo/README.md

 # Data Structures and Algorithms Specialization by University of California and HSE University, Moscow, Russia.
 <pre>
-  •Approximately 10 months to complete Suggested pace of 6 hours/week.
+  •Approximately 10 months to complete.
   •There are 6 Courses in this Specialization:
         ◘ Algorithmic Toolbox.
         ◘ Data Structures.